20kdc/funcWebWiki/wiki/Start.md

 })
 ```

-The 'kernel' provides some level of sandboxing; the rest of the wiki is dynamic without relying on custom languages (outside of the present limitations of the funcWebWiki 'it'll be Markdown eventually' parser).
+The 'kernel' provides some level of sandboxing; the rest of the wiki is dynamic without relying on custom languages (though the [funcWebWiki Markdown parser](system/extensions/render/md) has its oddities).

 Still, with what is there, it's possible to run arbitrary Lua code inside a page while not having to write everything in Lua.